+Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.1 Rural Economy Question 1:Should we provide greater support for a broadening of economic activity by providing greater flexibility for new business development in the countryside?

+Customer Reference: 00173 Organisation: (If applicable)

+Customer Name: Isabella Morris

+Comment Reference: LDP01/MIR/CONS/00173/1/001 Comment Method: OLDP Customer Type: Individual

+Resident

+Verbatim Comment:

+Greater flexibility for development as a concept is a laudable idea however the focus should not be on promoting just tourist accommodation.
+There is too much emphasis on this already.
+The Park's first aim to "Conserve and enhance the natural and cultural heritage of the area" should be paramount.
+Support should be provided for small "start up" businesses that can make a significant contribution to a rural economy.
+One of the major initiatives should be the provision of effective broadband internet access to the Drymen area.
+At the moment the level is so poor that it poses a barrier to business development.
 Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.2 Rural Economy Question 2: Do you agree that a pilot approach should focus on two key areas in the Park?
-Customer Reference: Organisation:

-Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/\\\\\/2/001 Comment Method: OLDP Customer Type: Resident Verbatim Comment: Just to reiterate, no-one here wants any development at all, none, so please keep us out of it and do your job properly i.e. serve the residents of the park with an emphasis on conservation, not development.
+Customer Reference: 00088 Organisation: Callander Community Council (If applicable) Comment Reference: LDP01/MIR/CONS/00088/5/001 Comment Method: OLDP Customer Type: Local Public Body Verbatim Comment:

+Yes, apart from the designated sites for rural development framework areas

 Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.2 Rural Economy Question 2: Do you agree that a pilot approach should focus on two key areas in the Park?
-Customer Reference: 00088 Organisation: Callander Community Council Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00088/2/002 Comment Method: OLDP Customer Type: Community Organisation Verbatim Comment: We do not agree that the pilot is restricted to Drymen and Luss, both on the Loch Lomond side of the Park.
-We agree that this type of initiative is needed but it should be applied to all communities throughout the Park.
-Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.2 Rural Economy Question 2: Do you agree that a pilot approach should focus on two key areas in the Park?
-Customer Reference: 00088 Organisation: Callander Community Council Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00088/5/001 Comment Method: OLDP Customer Type: Community Organisation Verbatim Comment: Yes, apart from the designated sites for rural development framework areas

-Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.2 Rural Economy Question 2: Do you agree that a pilot approach should focus on two key areas in the Park?
-Customer Reference: 00093 Organisation: Scottish Natural Heritage Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00093/1/004 Comment Method: OLDP Customer Type: Public Body Verbatim Comment: Yes Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.2 Rural Economy Question 2: Do you agree that a pilot approach should focus on two key areas in the Park?
-Customer Reference: 00105 Organisation:
+Customer Reference: 00093 Organisation: Scottish Natural Heritage Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00093/1/004 Comment Method: OLDP Customer Type: Public Body Verbatim Comment: